cwcon/push/setup/yaml-and-markdown.md

 ### On Your Computer
 *You’ll do this each time you start a new article for submission or blog post.*

+#### Writing the YAML Frontmatter

-1. Rather than editing the `_starter.md` files directly, make a copy of them for your submission or blog post.
+1. **Blog Posts**: Rather than editing the `_starter.md` files directly, make a copy of them for your submission or blog post.
 Blog post files should start with the date in `YYYY-MM-DD` format (use the current date when you begin your post; the file name will be changed to the current date upon posting), followed by the post’s title separated by hyphens.
 Here’s the procedure for a post called “My Test Post” created on December 3, 2012:

         $ cd ~/Projects/push
         $ cp _posts/_starter.md _posts/2012-12-03-my-test-post.md

-   For article submissions, create a file with your last name (and the last names of your co-authors, if you’re co-authoring) and the article title.
+   **Article Submissions** :For article submissions, create a file with your last name (and the last names of your co-authors, if you’re co-authoring) and the article title.
 Here is how Jim Jenkins would prepare his file for an article titled “This Article Changes Everything”:

         $ cp _submissions/_starter.md _posts/jenkins-this-article-changes-everything.md